 and related conditions

-Urticaria refers to skin disorder that affects adults and children.
-Typically red patches and weals that may look like nettle rash occur in the skin.
+Urticaria is a condition that affects both adults and children.
+It usually starts with really itchy red lumpy patches and weals that may look like nettle rash.
 A weal is a swelling of the surface skin.
+The wheals can occur anywhere in the skin and usually disappear over 24hrs and then reappear in another part of the skin.

-The raised red bumps in the skin are due to the release of chemicals such as histamine from specialized cells in the skin called mast cells and basophils.
-The release of these chemicals causes small capillaries in the skin to leak.
+The raised red bumps in the skin are caused by the release of chemicals such as histamine from specialized cells in the skin called mast cells and basophils.
+The release of these chemicals causes small blood vessels in the skin to leak.

-The weals can be a few millimetres or several centimetres in diameter, coloured white or red, often surrounded by a red flare, and usually extremely itchy.
+The weals can be a few millimetres or in somecases several centimetres in diameter.
+They may appear coloured white or red and are often surrounded by a red flare, and usually extremely itchy.

 Each weal may last a few minutes or several hours, and may change shape.
 Weals may be round, or form rings, a map-like pattern or giant patches.